Vice President of Development, Regional Food Bank of OklahomaCompany: Regional Food Bank of Oklahoma

 The RFBO is a highly respected, well-run, complex organization operating at the highest standards to fulfill its mission.
 The organization’s core values of innovation, stewardship and vitality are at the forefront of its growth and evident in its daily work environment.
 As an innovator, RFBO is a leader in the national Feeding America network; as a steward of its resources, RFBO is implementing LEAN Process Improvement throughout the organization to create an even greater return on donor investment; and the vitality of RFBO’s 120 full time employees is palpable as they work together as one team, with one goal and one mission.

-- Oversee all fundraising and development activities.
+- Oversee all fundraising, development, special events, public relations, community engagement, and external communications.
 Responsible for meeting the philanthropic goals of the RFBO.

 - Maintain an active major donor portfolio of 30+ donors.
 Work in close partnership with CEO and other staff leadership on building relationships with major philanthropic partners.